SSWConsulting/SSW.People.Profiles/Patrick-Zhao/Patrick-Zhao.md

 Patrick is a passionate full stack software engineer with more than 5 years of professional experience in FinTech industry.

-Patrick joined SSW as a Senior Software Architect with focus on building enterprise web applications utilizing modern technologies such as ASP.NET Core, EF Core, Angular, SignalR, SQL, Machine Learning and Azure DevOps.
+He joined SSW as a Senior Software Architect with focus on building enterprise web applications utilizing modern technologies such as ASP.NET Core, EF Core, Angular, SignalR, SQL, Machine Learning and Azure DevOps.

-Patrick has recently been focusing on IoT, serverless applications and machine learning.
+He has recently been focusing on technologies that involve IoT, serverless applications and machine learning.

 Patrick is a motivated software engineer, scrum practitioner and outstanding team player.
-Patrick is good at taking the initiative, conducting research and proposing solutions for different business requirements.
+He takes the initiative with well conducted research to propose solutions for any business requirements.